 God’s curse pronounced against Satan contained a message of hope for all humanity.
 The primeval prophecy was a glimpse of God’s plan for a Savior long before it actually happened not months, years or decades, but millennia.

-God’s pronouncement that there would be, “enmity between . . . your seed and her seed” meant more than a predictable revulsion or aversion between the serpent species and Eve’s descendants.
+God’s pronouncement that there would be, “enmity between . . . your seed and her seed” meant more than revulsion or aversion between the serpent species and Eve’s descendants.
 The conflict between Satan and God in which man was now a participant was included.
 But the next phrase, “He shall bruise your head,” speaks of the Redeemer who would personally deal the crushing blow sealing Satan’s demise.

 Ironically, Satan who was responsible for man’s fall in deceiving Eve would meet his own downfall through her Seed, the promised Savior born of a virgin.
 Although bruised in the process, the prophesied One would crush Satan with deadly force providing hope for all humanity.